 Upon check-in you will be given a key holder that includes your key(s) to enter your room as well as a key card for entry into your building and other facilities such as the library.
 If a meal plan is part of your program, you will also receive a meal card.
 If you purchased parking, your building access card will be programmed for entry and exit.
 Check-in time is 3–10:30 p.m., unless prior arrangements have been made.

-A complete set of keys and card (with the exception of the meal card) and a completed check out form must be returned to the At Your Service Desk at check out time.
-Check out is 7:30-10 a.m.
-If you require a later check out, please consult with an At Your Service Desk Assistant.
-If you need to depart after hours (after 11 p.m.), please call the After Hours Assistance desk at 773.508.6052.
+A complete set of keys and card (with the exception of the meal card) and a completed check-out form must be returned to the At Your Service Desk at check-out time.
+Check out is 7:30-10:00 a.m.
+If you require a later check-out, please consult with an At Your Service Desk Assistant.
+If you need to depart after hours (after 11:00 p.m.), please call the After Hours Assistance desk at 773.508.6052.

-For guests staying in Baumhart Hall, we have pots/pans and cooking utensils available for rent.
+For guests staying in Baumhart Hall and Santa Clara apartments, we have pots/pans and cooking utensils available for rent.
 The cost is $25 a week or $5 a day.

-In case of police or medical emergencies, call campus security from any campus telephone by dialing 4-4911.
+In case of police or medical emergencies, call Campus Safety from any campus telephone by dialing 4-4911.
 Identify yourself, your location and the nature of your problem.
 For non-emergency events such as being locked out of your room or plumbing problems, please call the At Your Service Desk.